avinashavi08/test-git/README.md

 Headings:

-THIS is a file
+this is a file read this file first

-IS a file

-A file
-FILE read
+this can be readable

+this can be close

-READ this
+this can be store
-THIS FILE firt
-FIRST.

 # paragraph
 erkjbvlidfib.kjrb;kjfehivupasuidfh;senrf wrgkhbsfiuhviUSHFoSNel/t awlgnislhgp8aygp9wehrpwENTB/LEKBG;LZDFHVUIHZDFIGBRJBG/LTJN;IVUHDP9RHG